sigsum/sigsum/doc/api.md

 - `root_hash`: `tree_head.root_hash`, hex-encoded.
 - `signature`: log signature for the above tree head, hex-encoded.
 - `cosignature`: witness signature for the above tree head, hex-encoded.
-- `key_hash`: hashed witness verification key that can be used to verify the above cosignature.
+- `key_hash`: hashed witness public key that can be used to verify the above cosignature.
 The key is encoded as defined in [RFC 8032, section 5.1.2](https://tools.ietf.org/html/rfc8032#section-5.1.2) before hashing.
 The resulting hash value is hex-encoded.